yoyoberenguer/EPROM/README.md

 The main frequency value will be set for twice the frequency value used to by the Pulse generator, the reason will be explain in the next electronic stage (Frequency multiplexer)

-The prototype will have different customizable source of clocks to help troobleshooting.
+The prototype will have different customizable frequency sources to help troobleshooting.

 The board will have a Schmitt trigger oscillator with an adjustable resistor to have a wide range of frequencies available (time constant given by R1 x C1).